isomerpages/moh-bioethics/_asian-bioethics-network/Introduction.md

 Therefore, in 2021, the BAC recognised the value of establishing an informal network amongst such countries and led the formation of an Asian Bioethics Network (ABN) to:

-1. To foster regional networks and achieve a more consolidated front at international bioethics events that better represent the perspectives of shared Asian values and needs
+1. To foster regional networks and achieve a more consolidated front at international bioethics events that better represent the perspectives of shared Asian values and needs;
 2. To facilitate sharing of bioethics resources and programmes and to exchange information and knowledge among the countries; and
 3. To ensure that the value and importance of bioethics are carried into future generations